 One of the earliest memories of my aunt was when I was three or four years old.
-As a child my aunt would tell me stories about a fairy named Matilda that lived in a thimble under her bed.
-She would talk in a high child like voice as she explained that she would feed Matilda strawberry’s and cream every morning and they would drink tea from little tiny tea cups and have all kinds of adventures.
+As a child, my aunt would tell me stories about a fairy named Matilda that lived in a thimble under her bed.
+She would talk in a high childlike voice as she explained that she would feed Matilda strawberry’s and cream every morning and they would drink tea from little tiny teacups.
 I believed these stories and thought they were wonderful.
-Every night before I went to bed I began to imagine stories about Matilda and then later my own stories about a fairy kingdom that I, along with Mr. Dog, my beloved stuffed animal that I slept with, ruled over.
+Every night before I went to bed I began to imagine stories about Matilda and then later my own stories about a fairy kingdom that I, along with Mr. Dog, the beloved stuffed animal that I slept with, ruled over.
 My own imaginary world, which helped me to fall asleep every night, begun with my aunts Matilda stories, and only ended sometimes in high school.

 It is hard to describe my aunt.
 She never married and she lived with my grandmother her entire life until my grandmother died at the age of 100.
 My aunt survived my grandmother by twelve difficult years.

 My aunt was a hoarder and her apartment was full to the brim with clothes and magazines and trash.
 When she was recovering from her hip replacement operation we went into her apartment to clean it up.
 Her bedroom was filled almost to the height of the bed with clothes and newspapers and other garbage.
-It was hard to say in the apartment for very long.
+It was hard to stay in the apartment for very long without feeling sick.

-Even after the hip operation, my aunts health continued to slowly fail.
+Even after the hip operation, my aunt’s health continued to slowly fail.
 We knew that she was long past the time when she should be living alone, but my aunt had a fierce will, and no one had the courage to cross her.
 We worried about her tripping over the items that filled the apartment.
-But any attempt to discuss her moving out of her apartment was quickly cut off by her.
+But she quickly cut off any attempt to discuss her moving out of her apartment.

 When it was time to move my aunt into the assisted living facility my mother was unable to have the conversation with her.
 I told my mother I would talk to her.
 I asked my mother to leave the house and leave us alone for at least an hour.
 By the time my mother returned my aunt understood that she would be moving to assisted living the following week.

 From the day we put her in the assisted living facility, my aunt hated everything about the place.
-She hated the staff, hated the residents, she simply hated being there and her anger never left her for a moment.
+She hated the staff.
+She hated the other residents.
+She simply hated being there and her anger never left her for a moment.

 The hallucinations only got worse in the assisted living facility.
 Assisted living facilities are like sensory deprivation tanks.
 The only people who talk to you are the service people: nurses; aids; cleaning people; food servers.
 You are alone for hours on end with nothing but your thoughts, and my aunt became more and more isolated.
 As her mind and hearing deteriorated, she no longer read or watched TV, once her two great passions.
-She was alone all day, sitting in a large reclining chair, drifting in and out of sleep, and imagining a world that did not exist.
+She was alone all day, sitting in a large reclining chair in a common room for the residents, drifting in and out of sleep, and imagining a world that did not exist.

 But my aunt could also be full of life.
 She was highly educated and opinionated.
 She loved fashion and art.
-She could talk about all the fashion designers of her era and never tiered when she was younger of buying used couture clothing, of which she had many racks of.
+She could talk about all the fashion designers of her era and never tired, when she was younger, of buying used couture clothing.
+Her apartment contained rack and racks of used couture clothing, all carefully covered in plastic.
 She knew all about art history and could tell you in rich detail about periods of art history and about specific paintings or sculptures.
 She loved learning and was always telling me something she had learned from her two favorite TV shows: Dr. Oz and The Doctors.

 When I came out to her more recently, in the Fall of 2013, as she sat in my parents guest bedroom, recovering from her recent stay in the hospital after collapsing in her apartment, she did not mince words: “Oh my dear, you have to be who you are!
 I’m so happy for you.”
 That was it, unconditional support and love.
 Again, I know we talked more that day and I gave her more details about my new life and the ending of my marriage, but I no longer remember the details.
 I do remember that throughout the conversation she was supportive of the choices I had made.